 - Constitutional Violations – From unlawful searches and seizures to a violation of the right to a speedy trial, if police or prosecutors violated your constitutional rights, this can protect you against a conviction as well.

 - Evidence of False Allegations – If you can find evidence that the allegations against you are false (such as by utilizing text messages or witness testimony), this can protect you against unjust prosecution.
 When we handle cases of false allegations, finding this type of evidence is often one of our top priorities.

 - Self–Defense or Defense of a Child – If you were defending yourself against a domestic assault, or if you were protecting a child against physical or sexual abuse, this can provide a defense to domestic violence allegations even in the event of an altercation.

-Contact Our Law Offices to Discuss Your Case
+Contact Our Criminal Defense Law Offices to Discuss Your Case

 Due to the potential for severe consequences, if you are facing false allegations of domestic violence, it is critical that you seek legal representation from an experienced criminal defense attorney.
 Attorney Scott Gorman has represented hundreds of defendants, and he can help you to avoid an unjust conviction.
 To schedule a free and confidential consultation, please call (201) 489-9199 or tell us about your situation online today.
 We help clients throughout New Jersey, including Bergen County, Morristown, Essex County and more.